 We can't remember the last time we typed in our Facebook password.
 It's saved in our browser's password manager, allowing us quick access to

-at any moment.
+distraction communication at any moment.
 But we also know plenty of people who swear they'll never let their browser store their passwords.
 As it turns out, there's pros and cons to each point of view.

 There's no right answer for whether or not you should let your browser's password manager save your logins.
 You just need to consider the pros and cons of each side and find what's best for you.